JKirchartz/jkirchartz.github.com/_posts/2013-04-05-vim_quick-start_cheat-sheets_and_links.md

 ###VIM tips
 * If the file is owned by root and you opened it as another user, you can escalate privileges and save with `:w !sudo tee %`
 * the delimiter when using `:s` doesn't have to be `\` you can try `%` or `_` if you want to avoid fences like in `:s/\/usr\/local\//\/opt\//`
+* You can store a cursor location in a mark, vim allows 26 of these, you can set a mark with command `m` followed by a letter like `ma`
+    * you can move to a line containing a mark using the `'` (single quote) command `'a` moves to the line containing the mark labeled `a`
+    * you can move to the exact location of the mark using the ``` (backquote) command ``a` moves to the mark labeled `a`
+    * these are "movements" that can be combined with other statements like `d`a` to cut text from the cursor's location to the mark labeled `a`

 Going Further
 ------------